 (f) Opening of a master calendar hearing. - The Immigration Judge turns on the recording equipment at the beginning of the master calendar hearing.
 The hearing is recorded except for off-the-record discussions.
 See Chapter 4.10 (Record).
 On the record, the Immigration Judge identifies the type of proceeding being conducted (e.g., a removal proceeding); the respondent's name and alien registration number ("A number"); the date, time, and place of the proceeding; and the presence of the parties.
 The Immigration Judge also verifies the respondent's name, address, and telephone number.
-If the respondent's change of Address Form (Form EOIR-33/IC).
+If the respondent's address or telephone number have changed, the respondent must submit an Alien's Change of Address Form (Form EOIR-33/IC).